mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SelectedColumn) SetLookup(v string)
 ```

-SetLookup gets a reference to the given datadog.NullableString and assigns it to the Lookup field.
+SetLookup gets a reference to the given common.NullableString and assigns it to the Lookup field.

 <a name="SelectedColumn.SetLookupNil"></a>
 ### func \(\*SelectedColumn\) [SetLookupNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_selected_column.go#L127>)